NekoDrone/relictify-app/README.md

 The project may be accessed at [NYI].

-For contribution guidelines, please look at [CONTRIBUTING.md](https://github.com/NekoDrone/relictify-app/blob/master/CONTRIBUTING.md)
+For contribution guidelines or to report an issue, please look at [CONTRIBUTING.md](https://github.com/NekoDrone/relictify-app/blob/master/CONTRIBUTING.md)

 ## Acknowledgements